ansible-collections/community.libvirt/README.md

 ### Collection maintenance

-Maintainers of this collection follow the [mainteiner guidelines](MAINTAINING.md).
+Maintainers of this collection follow the [Maintainer guidelines](MAINTAINING.md).

 ### Publishing New Version